 Generally speaking, the terms clean and purify are used interchangeably.
 With regard to air cleaners and air purifiers, however, it is important to note the difference between the two words.
 The technologies perform similar tasks with similar results, but one solution may be more suitable for your indoor air quality needs.

 Air Cleaning Solutions

 The main difficulty with the term air cleaners is that it’s evolved to refer to two entirely different IAQ control solutions.
 Even though the two processes have the same goal—to remove pollutants from the indoor air!
-One might say that air cleaners and air purifiers are the same things, and someone else could argue they are entirely different control strategies.
+One might say that air cleaners and air purifiers are the same thing, and someone else could argue they are entirely different control strategies.
 The bulk of this confusion stems from different applications of the term for both filtration and purification solutions.

 Some might use the term air cleaner to refer to HVAC system air filters.
 After all, filters are designed to capture and remove air pollutants, resulting in cleaner air.
 Regardless, these are HVAC system requirements.
 HVAC air filters live in your home’s HVAC system.
 There are several types of air filters:

 - Fiberglass filters are common and disposable.
 While they protect the HVAC system, they do little for indoor air quality.